odog96/cml-rapids/README.md

 To follow along, clone the repo at: https://github.com/Data-drone/cml_rapids.git into a new CML Project.
 ![New Project From Git](images/CreateProject.png)

-In this example we will a Jupyter Notebook session to run our code.
+In this example we will use a Jupyter Notebook session to run our code.
 Create a session like so:
 ![RAPIDS Session](images/)

 ## Get the Dataset